benjajaja/mdfried/README.md

 # Features

 * Big Headers™
   Headers are actually rendered as images, or with the [Text Sizing Protocol](https://sw.kovidgoyal.net/kitty/text-sizing-protocol/).
-* Image previews with multiple graphics protocols Sixel, Kitty, and iTerm2 are supported in a long list of terminals.
+* Image previews with multiple graphics protocols
+  Sixel, Kitty, and iTerm2 are supported in a long list of terminals.
 If no protocol is supported, falls back to [chafa](https://github.com/hpjansson/chafa/).
   See [ratatui-image](https://github.com/benjajaja/ratatui-image?tab=readme-ov-file#compatibility-matrix) to see if your terminal does even have graphics support, and for further details.
+  The images are "sliced" in rows, so that images scroll in and out of the viewport naturally.
 * Pager with basic unix-page and Vi-style keybindings
 * Search
 * Links